John-R-Wallace-NOAA/CI_for_the_mean_of_Log-Normal_Distributed_Data/README.md

 This function is in the JRWToolBox R package (https://github.com/John-R-Wallace/JRWToolBox).

-There is test code is below the function.
+There is test code below the function.
 Note that the format for the output is: lower CI, mean, uppper CI.

     Log.Norm.CI.Cox.t <- function(x = NULL, MeanLogNorm = NULL, SDLogNorm.Pop = NULL, N = NULL, BootReps = 10000, Prob = 0.95) {